 The name “Krita” comes from Swedish, and means “to draw” or “chalk” and was taken after the names “KImageShop” and “Krayon” gave problems.
 Krita’s mascot is Kiki, a cybersquirrel designed by Tyson Tan.

-An archive with artwork, screenshots, mascot images and icons can be downloaded.
-All attribution information is included in the archive.
+An archive with screenshots, mascot image, logo and icons can be downloaded.